roby2014/roby2014.me/_posts/programming-colorlight-0/2022-12-19-programming-a-colorlight-5a-75e-board-ECP5-FPGA-with-open-source-tools.md

 * 23x `74HC245T` Octal Bidirectional Transceivers (used for level translation to 5V)
 * Tons of GPIO pins!

-You can read more about the board [here](https://github.com/q3k/chubby75/tree/master/5a-75e) (*the board's version that I'm using is 8.0*).
+You can read more about the board [here](https://github.com/q3k/chubby75/tree/master/5a-75e).

-So since it has a FPGA and JTAG pins, we can program it however we want using a JTAG programmer (which is the main topic of this blogpost)!
+So since it has a FPGA and JTAG pins, it can programmable however we want using a JTAG programmer (which is the main topic of this blogpost)!

 *This is not a tutorial, but more like a blogpost documenting how I did it.*